 Versions and Tags

-Version control is simply means: a way to manage changes over time.
+First, what is version control?
+If you aren't familar with the concept, version control is simply a way to manage changes over time.
 If you've ever saved multiple versions of a document (like a rough draft and final draft), then you've hacked together your own version control system.
 Congrats!
-The problem with that is that it's cumbersome and difficult to manage, especially for long term projects with multiple collaborators.
+The problem with that is that it's fragile, inconvenient and difficult to manage - especially for long term projects with multiple collaborators.

 Penflip handles all of this for you, so you can focus on writing.